yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Note that:

 - This function will overwrite the destination file.
-- If `from` and `to` are the same file, the file will likely be truncated by this function.
+- This function follows symbolic links for both `from` and `to`.
-- This function follows symlinks for both `from` and `to`.
+- If `from` and `to` are the same file, the file will likely be truncated by this operation.

 | In/Out    | Type               |
 | --------- | ------------------ |